theobald-software/theobald-software.github.io/content/_en/yunio/report.md

 A variant contains a set of [selections parameters](#selection-parameters) that limit the result set of the report to records that match the selection.
 A selection variant can be created in SAP at the input screen of an ABAP report.
-The purpose of a variant is to minimizes the necessity to enter selections each time you run a report.
+The purpose of a variant is to minimize the necessity to enter selections each time you run a report.
 If available, variants can be selected from the drop-down-list.<br>